Md-Raihan-Alam/Project_CountDown/README.md

-# Countdown App
+# Countdown Project

--This coutdown app will keep working until 2022.
+-This coutdown Project will keep working until 2022.
 This project to show my handeling with JS date functions and little maths to transform JS date to human readable time.
 IGNORE THE CSS PART, AS JS WAS MAIN PRIORITY HERE.
 It was a good practice to work with mine JS date and little math parts.
 It shows my handeling with JS date, setInterval and little maths